redis/redis-doc/topics/data-types-intro.md

 all, it's already all sorted:

     > zrange hackers 0 -1
-    1) Alan Turing
+    1) "Alan Turing"
-    2) Claude Shannon
+    2) "Hedy Lamarr"
-    3) Alan Kay
+    3) "Claude Shannon"
-    4) Richard Stallman
+    4) "Alan Kay"
-    5) Yukihiro Matsumoto
+    5) "Anita Borg"
-    6) Linus Torvalds
+    6) "Richard Stallman"
+    7) "Sophie Wilson"
+    8) "Yukihiro Matsumoto"
+    9) "Linus Torvalds"

 Note: 0 and -1 means from element index 0 to the last element (-1 works like in the case of the `LRANGE` command).